PARADOZX/two_pounds/README.md

 3. Set the template that will be used.  `view.setTemplate(some_template);`

+4. Render the template while passing template variables as the argument.  `view.render(template_vars);`

 1. Create the HTML elements.
 HTML element rules are as follows:
   - You can create any number of elements.
   - Elements must all share the same dimensions (width and height).